kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 * **Random graphs**: Similar degree distribution but no constraint alignment.
 Coherence should be suppressed relative to the Penrose case.

 * **Penrose quasicrystal**: All three sectors aligned.
-The framework predicts the widest mesoscopic delocalization window (coherence $>100\times$ healing length) at a given dissipation budget, because the system rides the constraint manifold instead of fighting it.
+The framework predicts the widest mesoscopic delocalization window (coherence $>100 \times$ healing length) at a given dissipation budget because the system rides the constraint manifold instead of fighting it.

-This comparison provides a direct test: only the Penrose geometry (π–ϕ–10 aligned) should show the extended coherence window, because it minimizes the curvature costs encoded in the constraint functional.
+This comparison provides a direct test: only the Penrose geometry ($\pi$–$\varphi$–$10$ aligned) should show the extended coherence window, because it minimizes the curvature costs encoded in the constraint functional.

 ### 18.3 Universality Across Platforms

-The Penrose polariton quasicrystal and Harper–Hofstadter lattice systems represent two very different physical platforms—a driven-dissipative quantum fluid and a tight-binding electron system—yet both exhibit the same π–ϕ–10 eigenvalue skeleton.
+The Penrose polariton quasicrystal and Harper–Hofstadter lattice systems represent two very different physical platforms—a driven-dissipative quantum fluid and a tight-binding electron system—yet both exhibit the same $\pi$–$\varphi$–$10$ eigenvalue skeleton.
 This pattern is consistent with the hypothesis that the constraint eigenvalue geometry reflects the fundamental structure of coherent organization under finite resources, independent of particular Hamiltonians or interaction types.

 Together, these platforms demonstrate that:

-* **Harper–Hofstadter**: number-theoretic $\pi$-$\varphi$-$10$ in tight-binding spectra
+* **Harper–Hofstadter**: number-theoretic $\pi$–$\varphi$–$10$ in tight-binding spectra.
-* **Penrose polariton quasicrystal**: $\pi$-$\varphi$-$10$ in a driven-dissipative quantum fluid
+* **Penrose polariton quasicrystal**: $\pi$–$\varphi$–$10$ in a driven-dissipative quantum fluid.

 Both systems self-organize into long-range coherent states exactly when their geometry aligns with the constraint manifold—consistent with the interpretation that $\pi$, $\varphi$, and $10$ are the eigenvalues of competing curvature constraints.